Best Invoicing Software for Freelancers: 13 Tools Ranked for 2026

 - API access for custom integrations

-- Recurring invoices, credits, and payment plans
+- Recurring invoices, credits, payment plans, and gateway fee passthrough

 Best for: Developers and technical freelancers who want open-source invoicing with full API access and data ownership.

-11. PayPal Invoicing -- Zero Setup for Freelancers Already Using PayPal
+11. PayPal Invoicing — Zero Setup for Freelancers Already Using PayPal

 If your clients already pay you through PayPal, the built-in invoicing tool requires zero additional setup.
 You create an invoice, the client receives it, clicks "Pay," and funds land in your PayPal balance.
 The simplicity is the entire value proposition.